 - Nigh-Invulnerability: Like Yellow Temperance, nothing hurts Yo-Yo-Ma.
 Although in this case, it's just because it's that tough.
 Only killing D an G will dispatch it.

-- Powers Do the Fighting: Like most users of automatic stands, D&G only needs to tell his stand who to kill - after that, the stand does all work by itself.
-In fact, he spend majority of the fight between his stand and the heroes unconscious.
+- Powers Do the Fighting: Like most users of Automatic Stands, D an G only needs to tell his Stand who to kill — after that, the Stand does all work by itself.
+In fact, he spend the majority of the fight between his Stand and the heroes unconscious.

 - Spell My Name with an "S": "D&G" after namesake Dolce & Gabanna.